 Must-Have Beauty Products for Single Ladies Who Stay the Night

-You’re on a dinner date with a guy you’ve been flirting with, and after multiple glasses of wine, it becomes obvious the night won’t end at the restaurant.
-Here you are, in an Uber and headed to his place, or maybe it’s some random bar down the street.
-While in the backseat, you make a silent vow to stay for just a few more hours and then head home.
+You’re on a dinner date with a guy you’ve been flirting with.
+After multiple glasses of wine, it becomes obvious the night won’t end at the restaurant.
+So here you are in an Uber, headed to his place, or maybe some bar down the street.
+While in the backseat, you make a silent vow that you will only stay a few more hours and then head home.

 And…then you don’t.
 Because if the date goes well, and continues to go well, there’s a good chance you’ll spend the night.
-Get it, girl!
+You go, girlfriend!
 You’re a liberated woman.